Saturday, August 31, 2024

 We started out on the Cassiar Highway and soon crossed the border into British Columbia.
 For a long time didn’t see any other motor homes in either direction.
 It was a slow but beautiful drive past lakes and mountains.
 We drove through a large area that had been devastated by a forest fire for several miles before we started seeing the beautiful green pines and birch trees.
 Five hours of being in the trees with nothing else around.

-We are only here for on night and we need to run our generators to cook and keep warm.
+We are only here for one night, and we need to run our generators to cook and keep warm.
 It’s supposed be 35 degrees tonight.
 I’m glad I have my fur coat on.

 Sunday, August 25, 2024